JacobSz0/TherapyHub/journals/Ana_pedroza.md

 * Authentication

 As a team, we tried to fix some bugs in the account creation process.
 For some reason, we were unable to create a new account.
 When we added the 'role_id' to the account, we realized that it was missing from the 'get_one_account' query.
 Now, we are able to create an account, log in, log out, and delete an account.
 However, we still have some bugs in the 'get_all_accounts' query.
 We plan to find a solution tomorrow with the help of a SEIR.

+## February 21, 2023

+Today, I worked on;

+* Today, I worked on the monolithic application

+During the day, we decided to consolidate the backend by merging all microservices into one.
+As a result, we deleted the account microservice.
+However, we encountered some issues with Docker while making these changes.
+After a couple of hours of troubleshooting with the SIer, we were able to resolve the issues and the container is now working.
+Also, we divided the work and assigned points to each feature.